The Bose Portable Speaker Is Excellent

 An action scene like

-comes to life on the Portable Speaker, thanks to its bass.
+comes to life on the Bose, thanks to its bass.
 I feel it in my stomach.
 It’s way more exciting, lively and emotional.
 It brought a tear to my eye.

 A documentary like

-is cinematic, immersive and profound on the Portable Speaker.
+is cinematic, immersive and profound on the Bose.

 When playing a music video like

-the music is much better on the Portable Speaker, while the TV has way less clarity, as if it was playing in the adjacent room.
+the music is much better on the Bose, while the TV has way less clarity, as if it was playing in the adjacent room.
 It was as if someone had turned the Music Quality dial down from 8 to 2.
-When the bass kicked in, the Portable Speaker made the floor and my slippers vibrate.
-I could also feel it through the sofa5.
+When the bass kicked in, the Bose made the floor and my slippers vibrate.
+I could also feel it through the sofa.

-Before I bought the Portable Speaker, I was using my TV’s speakers, and the Portable Speaker turned out to be a significant upgrade over them.
-They elevate my TV viewing experience.
+Before I bought the Bose, I was using my TV’s speakers, and the Bose turned out to be a significant upgrade over them.
+They elevate my TV viewing experience5.
 This is a pleasant surprise — I didn’t expect such a small, portable, mono speaker to be able to do this.
 It’s like a scooter towing a trailer.
-The Portable Speaker takes up little space in my hall, doesn’t create a rat’s nest of cables, and I can also take it with me to a different room or outside the house.
-I don’t know whether it will have lip sync issues with your TV, but it works great with mine.
+The Bose takes up little space in my hall, doesn’t create a rat’s nest of cables, and I can also take it with me to a different room or outside the house.

 Multiroom audio